ben423423n32j14e/homeseer2mqtt/README.md

 When a devices status changes it is automatically output to MQTT Topic: homeseer/out
 <BR>
 <BR>
-Example showing output when a device updates in Node-Red debug:
+Example showing homeseer/out MQTT output in Node-Red debug when a device updates:
 <BR>
 <BR>
 ![Screenshot](/images/examplenoderedoutput.JPG)